 - Trading any type of Doji candlestick pattern requires patience and the ability to wait for confirmation.
 The appearance of one of these Doji candles alerts traders of a price reversal, but until that occurs, most traders leave the pattern alone.

 - To get started trading Doji candlesticks, open an account.
-Choose between a live account to trade CFDs straight away or practise first on our demo account with virtual funds.
+Choose between a live account to trade straight away or practice first on our demo account with virtual funds.

 - Choose your financial instrument.
 Doji candles can be spotted in most financial markets, especially those that are more volatile, such as forex, cryptocurrencies, and stocks.

 - Explore our online trading platform.
 We offer multiple chart types that are not limited to candlestick charts, as well as providing a range of order execution tools for fast trading, which in turn helps you to manage risk.

 The below strategies for trading Doji candlestick patterns are merely guidance and cannot be relied on for profit.

 Doji trading strategies

 Below we explore various Doji Candlestick strategies that can be applied to trading.

 Trading with the Doji star pattern and indicators